Books

 Do you want to gain more value from the hours you’ve invested in data tracking and analysis?
 Here’s the way to do it: Learn to delve more deeply into initial findings to gain potent insights that will drive superior performance.

 Senior executives continually lament that they are inundated in data and reports but are getting too little high-value insight from all the analyses.
 This is what author Liam Fahey refers to as the “insight challenge”: the need to transform data into powerful insight that drives superior decision making and wins in the marketplace.
-At most companies, the insight challenge is causing uncertainty and frustration at many levels:

 Competitors: Outwitting, Outmaneuvering, Outperforming